dashingsoft/pyarmor/src/mechanism.md

 ## Mechanism Without Restrict Mode

-This feature will be introuced from v3.9.0
+This feature is introuced from v3.9.0

 When restrict mode is disabled, it means obfuscated scripts can be imported from any other scripts.
 So every code object must be